longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The Freeciv21 client (``freeciv21-client``) is the main user interface that allows one to play single player and online multiplayer games.
 This manual will mostly track what is in the ``master`` branch of the Freeciv21 GitHub Repository at https://github.com/longturn/freeciv21/tree/master.
-You can see the date that the file was last updated at the bottom of this page in the footer.
+You can see the date that this file was last updated at the bottom of this page in the footer.

 Getting Started
 ===============

 If you have not installed Freeciv21, then obviously you need to start :doc:`there <../install>`.
-Precompiled binaries are available for tagged releases and can be found on the LongTurn GitHub Repository for Freeciv21 at https://github.com/longturn/freeciv21/releases.
-The LongTurn community provides binary packages for Debian based Linux distros (Debian, Ubuntu, Mint, etc.), Windows, and MacOS.
-If you are an Arch Linux user, you can find Freeciv21 in the AUR.
-If you want to get code that is closer to the ``master`` branch, you will want to compile the code yourself.
-The :doc:`installation <../install>` document is mostly for Linux.
-However, you can also compile on Windows with the :doc:`MSYS2 <../../Contributing/msys2>` environment or Microsoft :doc:`Visual Studio <../../Contributing/visual-studio>`.

 If you are having trouble, come find the LongTurn Community on Discord at https://discord.gg/98krqGm.
 A good place to start is the ``#questions-and-answers`` channel.